dmortell/eos/README.md

 Note: If it is the first time the local git account is trying to connect to GitHub, you may be required to enter credentials to GitHub in a separate window.

 6) You can see the success message in the Terminal.
 You can also verify by refreshing the GitHub repo online.

+Note that if you want to test Vercel serverless api functions locally, install Vercel cli with `npm i -g vercel`, then you can run `vercel dev` for a local server.
+(You may need to install yarn `npm install --global yarn`)

 # Configure Firebase